Our offer is only for you if you are of legal age. Please confirm that you are at least 18 years old to proceed.

 Both work as a clearly defined session.
 Setup and time investment automatically create more structure.
 That doesn’t mean hookah can’t be addictive – but the consumption logic is different.

 The reason why disposable vapes are likely to be banned soon: vapes are electronic devices and do not belong in the trash.
+8. Environmental aspect: better avoid disposable vapes – and if you do use them, dispose of them correctly

 Disposable vapes are a huge problem.
 They are sold like throwaway products, but they are e-waste (lithium battery, electronics, metals).
 Because they often end up in household waste, valuable raw materials are lost and there are fire risks from batteries in waste facilities.
 You can find out why disposable vapes are likely to be completely banned soon in our blog article: Vapes Banned in Germany: The current status, consequences & the best alternatives for smokers